George Brinton McClellan Harvey: Politics

 A conservative Democrat, Harvey was a top advisor to New Jersey governor Woodrow Wilson.
 As early as 1906 he became the first leader to suggest Wilson, then president of Princeton University, would be a strong presidential possibility.
 According to Arthur Link, "More than any other single individual, he was responsible for Wilson's political career."
 In the run-up to the start of the 1912 campaign he gave Wilson strong support.
 But Wilson was moving left and needed to shake off the image that he was under the thumb of Wall Street.
 Wilson sensed he was jeopardized by Harvey's officiousness and conservatism, while Harvey was alarmed by Wilson's move to the left of the party.
 Their breakup was the talk of the hour in the national press, and helped Wilson gain support among liberal Democrats.

 In 1916 Harvey urged the election of Charles E. Hughes, the Republican candidate for president.

 Despite retiring from Harper's Weekly as editor in 1913, Harvey returned in 1918 to use it as a medium for attacking the policies of President Wilson.
 In 1918 he established The North American Review's War Weekly, later called Harvey's Weekly, which bitterly denounced Wilson's foreign policy.

 Harvey was a central figure in the "smoke-filled room" that played a major role in the GOP national convention in Chicago in 1920.
 The politicians there recognized that the three leading contenders were stalemated and that a dark horse like Warren G. Harding was needed as the Republican nominee.
 Harvey himself favored Will H. Hays, another dark horse but one with less support.
 When Harding was elected, he appointed Harvey to the highly prestigious post of Ambassador to the Court of St. James's (perhaps better known as Ambassador to Great Britain).
 Harvey served from 1921 until 1923 but was not comfortable in the role.
 He gained a reputation for being acid-tongued and was quoted in 1923 as saying that "the national American foreign policy is to have no foreign policy."

-From 1906 until 1908, Harvey promoted the artificial language Esperanto in the North American Review.
+From 1906 until 1908, Harvey promoted the constructed language Esperanto in the North American Review.
 In 1908 and 1909 he was president of Esperanto-Asocio de Norda Ameriko (Esperanto Association of North America).
-He was a strong proponent of womens suffrage, speaking often upon the subject until the US Constitution was amended to require it in 1920.
+He was a strong proponent of women's suffrage, speaking often upon the subject until the US Constitution was amended to require it in 1920.
 He was strongly opposed to the League of Nations in 1919 and 1920 on the ground that it involved the yielding of national sovereignty.

 Harvey published a number of works during his life, most notably Women in 1908 and Henry Clay Frick, the Man (1928), a biography of the industrialist, art collector, and philanthropist.
 He died on August 20, 1928, at his home in Dublin, New Hampshire.
 Harvey was buried in Peacham Village Cemetery.